Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Results: conditional severity distributions

 \subsection{AST selection criteria: case studies}

-Panels (b) display the criteria proposed in Sect. \ref{sec:ast_selection_criteria} that might help determine in which stage of ``wave breaking'' the severity PDF finds the COAST.
-The EI and TE criteria shown in panels b.(i,ii) both exhibit non-monotonic behavior by design, maximizing at COASTs denoted $A^\pounds[\text{EI}]$ and $A^\pounds[\text{TE}]$ (see Sect. \ref{sec:ast_selection_criteria}).
-The AST dependence can be heuristically understood in light of the PDFs in Fig. \ref{fig:rainbow}a: \begin{itemize} \item At small AST, the narrow PDFs have a relatively high \emph{probability} of improvement over the ancestor ($\sim\frac12$), but only by small amounts, hence a small EI.
-By a similar token, the TE terms in Eq. \eqref{eq:thresholded_entropy} are almost all positive because the PDF is situated well above $\mu$, but being concentrated in a small number of bins makes its information content low. \item At intermediate ASTs of 10-20 days, the PDFs remain roughly centered at the ancestor's severity, meaning that improvements remain highly probable, but are larger when they happen thanks to the long upper tails, contributing to a large EI.
-Meanwhile, both upper and lower tails contribute to a large TE, which does not directly favor exceptionally high severities but rather \emph{diverse} severities that are \emph{high enough} to exceed $\mu$. \item At large AST past $\sim25$ days, the PDFs have diminishing mass above $\mu$, let alone $R_n^*$, which zeros out most of the contributions to both EI and TE. \end{itemize} The COAST can change with the scale $s$: even though the overall shapes of TE and EI don't change very much, the location of their maxima might.
-The TE, for example, peaks at $A=10$ days with $s=0.9$ but at $A=14$ days with $s=0.06$, which aligns with the findings from \citet{Finkel2024bringing} that stronger stochastic forcing (larger scale) shortens the COAST because ensembles spread faster.
-Fortunately, as Fig. \ref{fig:opt_landscapes_y26} will corroborate, differences are small especially for $s\geq0.24$.
+Figure \ref{fig:conditional_dispersion_indicators} display the criteria proposed in Sect. \ref{sec:ast_selection_criteria} that might help determine in which stage of ``wave breaking'' the severity PDF finds the COAST.
+The EI and TE criteria shown in panels Fig. \ref{fig:conditional_dispersion_indicators}(a,b) both exhibit non-monotonic behavior by design, maximizing at COASTs denoted $A^{\text{EI}}$ and $A^{\text{TE}}$ (see Sect. \ref{sec:ast_selection_criteria}).
+The AST dependence can be heuristically understood in light of the PDFs in Fig. \ref{fig:conditional_severity_distributions}: \begin{itemize} \item At small AST, the narrow PDFs have a relatively high \emph{probability} of improvement over the ancestor ($\sim\frac12$), but only by small amounts, hence a small EI.
+By a similar token, the TE terms in Eq.~(\ref{eq:thresholded_entropy}) are almost all positive because the PDF is situated well above $\mu$, but being concentrated in a small number of bins makes its information content low. \item At intermediate ASTs of 10-20 days, the PDFs remain roughly centered at the ancestor's severity, meaning that improvements remain highly probable, but are larger when they happen thanks to the long upper tails, contributing to a large EI.
+Meanwhile, both upper and lower tails contribute to a large TE, which does not directly favor exceptionally high severities but rather \emph{diverse} severities that are \emph{high enough} to exceed $\mu$. \item At large AST past $\sim25$ days, the PDFs have diminishing mass above $\mu$, let alone above the ancestor severity $R_n^*$, which zeros out most of the contributions to both EI and TE. \end{itemize} The COAST can change with the scale $s$: even though the overall shapes of TE and EI don't change very much, the location of their maxima might.
+Fortunately, we will find changes in scale for $s\gtrsim0.24$ to have negligible impact.